Vishesh394/ReactJS_training_resource/README.md

 # ReactJS_training_resource
-This repository contains all the resource of 45 days of ReactJs hands-on training attended by me
+This repository contains all the resource of 45 days of ReactJs hands-on industrial training attended by me.